UselessPickles/diamondtel-m92-bluetooth/README.md

 - Plug-n-play design - no modifications to the original phone.
 - No separate power supply is needed.
 - Can pair with practically any modern cell phone (no separate SIM card needed).
-- The vintage mobile phone has the appearance of being a completely original and functioning phone (assuming that the custom device is hidden, which is easy when the phone is installed in a vehicle as a car phone).
+- The vintage mobile phone has the appearance of being a completely original and functioning phone (assuming that the Bluetooth adapter is hidden, which is easy when the phone is installed in a vehicle as a car phone).
 - Full control of implementing any desired behavior (within limitations of the handset display/button capabilities, and within limitations of Bluetooth HFP), including functionality that was never available/possible on the original phone (e.g., Caller ID).

 Cons: